shed0n/Ionic-RecipeBook/README.md

-###  Recipe Book using the Ionic framework
+#  Recipe Book using the Ionic framework

-Projeto mobile do [RecipeBook](https://github.com/shed0n/AngularProject) feito em Angular 4 utilizando o [Ionic](http://ionicframework.com/docs/) framework.
+## Purpose
+This project was created with the intention of get a deeper understanding of Ionic 3.

+## What it is?
+A mobile version of the project [RecipeBook](https://github.com/shed0n/RecipeBook-Angular) using the [Ionic](http://ionicframework.com/docs/) framework.

 ### How to use this template with the Ionic CLI: